microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/Invoke-MgMuteCommunicationCall.md

 ## SYNOPSIS
 Allows the application to mute itself.
 This is a server mute, meaning that the server will drop all audio packets for this participant, even if the participant continues to stream audio.
-For more details about how to handle mute operations, see muteParticipantOperation
+For more details about how to handle mute operations, see muteParticipantOperation This API is available in the following national cloud deployments.

 ## SYNTAX